 Here are some of our recent successes:

-Congratulations to three Howie Marketing & Consulting clients for winning NYS Nonprofit Infrastructure Capital Investment Program grants.
+Congratulations to three Howie Grant Writing & Consulting clients for winning NYS Nonprofit Infrastructure Capital Investment Program grants.
 Lifting Up Westchester won $174,583 for a technology upgrade, the Boys & Girls Club of Northern Westchester won $500,000 for a roof, and the YMCA of Central and Northern Westchester won $1,000,000 for a roof.
 Congratulations, all!

 Westchester Exceptional Children's School raises enough grant funds during 2014-2015 to purchase an iPad for every child in their school.
 The iPads are having a profound effect on the children's learning as all have severe disabilities including Autism, Down's Syndrome, etc.

 PARC wins $716,700 HUD grant to purchase a home and convert it into a group home.

 Teatown lake Reservation raises over $3 million to purchase The Croft estate adjacent to their preserve, enabling the preservation of 50 acres of open space.